-Sunshine Coast Council is undertaking an exciting new project to check-in with all community venues located across our region.
+Sunshine Coast Council is delivering an exciting new project to check-in with all community venues located across our region.

 Our local community venues provide important spaces for our community to meet and connect.
 They bring people together, and support individuals, families and communities to grow and thrive.

 Council recognises the need to ensure our network of community venues are well supported, so that they can be active and vibrant spaces in our communities.

 Council invited all community venues to check-in with us by completing a survey.